 REPORTING VIOLATIONS

-If you believe you have been retaliated against or that any other violation of this policy has occurred, or if you have questions concerning this policy, you must immediately notify the Institute for Field Research and/or your field school director.
-You may also call the Institute for Field Research Hotline, a 24-hour per day, 7-day per week, phone line at 1-(424) 226-6983 or email the Institute for Field Research at info@ifrglobal.org.
+If you believe you have been retaliated against or that any other violation of this policy has occurred, or if you have questions concerning this policy or the Student Code of Conduct, notify the Institute for Field Research and/or your field school director.
+You may contact IFR by phone or WhatsApp at +1 424-209-1173, or by email at info@ifrglobal.org.